yunusemreyazici/notlar/veriyapilari/DataStructuresAndAlgorithmsJava.md

     private ListNode next;
 }
 ```
-- So if see the graphical representation of it looks something like this
+So if see the graphical representation of it looks something like this
 ![]
 (/img/graphicalListNode.jpg)
--the ListNode is having a data
+> the ListNode is having a data